OliviaClark3/GALoP-IntroArcGISDevelopment/Exercise5.md

 7. Following the steps in this tutorial (https://developers.arcgis.com/javascript/latest/tutorials/query-a-feature-layer-spatial/) add the sketch widget to the application.
 You will only need to follow the instructions under the Create a Sketch Widget heading

 8. Now that we know how to add widgets, try having a go at adding the Legend widget to our application.
-Here is the documentation page to help you out (https://developers.arcgis.com/javascript/latest/api-reference/esri-widgets-Legend.html)
+Here is the documentation page to help you out (https://developers.arcgis.com/javascript/latest/references/map-components/arcgis-legend/)

-9. One last widget that might be useful for our map is the Elevation Profile Widget.
-To use this we'll first need to add an elevation layer to our map.
-Find the NZ Elevation layer at (https://eaglelabs.maps.arcgis.com/home/item.html?id=2ce4fe7d77024e719f8a04d2155b3fd2)

-10. Using this documentation to help you out (https://developers.arcgis.com/javascript/latest/api-reference/esri-layers-ElevationLayer.html), add the NZ Elevation layer to the map
+9. Find another widget that interests you to add to the map (https://developers.arcgis.com/javascript/latest/references/map-components/)

-11. Add the Elevation Profile Widget to your application using this documentation (https://developers.arcgis.com/javascript/latest/api-reference/esri-widgets-ElevationProfile.html)

 Bonus task: Go back and see what you can customise about these three widgets we've just added!